gkampolis/gkampolis/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />
 -->
 - Passionate about Data Science & Renewables.
 Believes in Open Source.
-- Currently an EngD student at the University of Strathclyde (Wind & Marine Energy Systems & Structures).
+- Currently an PhD student at the University of Strathclyde (Wind & Marine Energy Systems & Structures).
 - Working on machine learning and signal processing in Operations and Maintenance of wind turbine drivetrains.
 - Working mostly with Python and Linux (WSL2, Pop OS, Arch/Manjaro).
 A bit of R, SQL and Docker occasionally.
 - Feel free to get in touch if you share any of the interests above!